Agenda

 Tim Griffin, VP Procurement, Amy’s Kitchen

-This session brings together two deeply reflective practitioners - Doug Kirkpatrick and Tim from Amy’s Kitchen - to explore how Peter Koestenbaum’s Leadership Diamond® serves as both a philosophical and operational guide in the midst of real transformation.
+This session brings together two deeply reflective practitioners - Doug Kirkpatrick and Tim from Amy’s Kitchen - to explore how Peter Koestenbaum’s Leadership Diamond® serves as both a philosophical and operational guide amidst real transformation.

-From Fear to Flow: Building AI-Ready Reams Through Hand-On Learning
+From Fear to Flow: Building AI-Ready Teams Through Hand-On Learning

 Brian Elliott